Agoric/documentation/main/guides/getting-started/start-a-project.md

 ## Initialize the Default Dapp Template

-The following section will explain how to initialize the default Dapp template, install the Agoric SDK into the Dapp template, and then launch the Agoric Solo Client and Simulated Blockchain.
+The following section will explain how to initialize the default Dapp template, and install the Agoric SDK into the Dapp template.

 Use the [Agoric CLI](../agoric-cli/) to fetch from a Dapp template and put it in a directory _not located in your `agoric-sdk` clone_.
 We named the directory "demo", but you can name the folder whatever you like.